Normal Approximation in Large Network Models: Introduction

-\cite{dzemski2019} and \cite{graham2017} consider dyadic link formation models with fixed effects but without strategic interactions.
-A large statistics literature studies models without strategic interactions, for example stochastic block models \citep{bickel2011method} and latent-space models \citep{hrh2002}.
-These are useful for their parsimony and for tasks such as community detection but not for measuring externalities.
-More general statistical models allowing for interdependence between links are studied in \cite{cj2015} and \cite{bm2015}.
+\cite{charbonneau2017multiple}, \cite{dzemski2019}, \cite{graham2017}, and \cite{jochmans2018semiparametric} consider dyadic link formation models without strategic interactions but allow for node-level fixed effects.
+A large literature in statistics studies models without strategic interactions, for example stochastic block models \citep{bickel2011method} and latent-space models \citep{hrh2002}.
+These are useful for their parsimony and tasks such as community detection. \cite{cj2015} and \cite{bm2015} study statistical models allowing for interdependence between links.

+\cite{kojevnikov2021limit} prove a CLT for node-level data conditional on the network.
+This does not apply to network formation models since the network is the outcome.
+We prove an unconditional CLT that may be applied to network formation as well as network processes \citep{leung2019inference}.

-The next section presents a simplified model of network formation and examples of network moments covered by our results.
-Then \autoref{sweakdep} introduces key concepts used to define stabilization and discusses their intuition.
-In \autoref{shighlvl}, we formally state our high-level conditions and CLT.
-We present a general model of network formation in \autoref{slowlvl} and provide primitive conditions for stabilization.
-Although the result is specific to network formation, its argument follows a general methodology outlined in \autoref{shighlvl} that is applicable to other models.
-In \autoref{sinfer}, we discuss practical inference procedures, and \autoref{sconclude} concludes.
-All proofs are given in the supplemental appendix.
+The next section presents a model of strategic network formation and defines network moments.
+In \autoref{smethpf}, we state high-level conditions for a CLT and outline its proof.
+Readers interested in the low-level CLT for strategic network formation may skip \autoref{smethpf} for \autoref{scltstatic}, which presents primitive sufficient conditions.
+We also outline a general methodology for verifying the high-level condition that can be applied to other network models.
+In \autoref{sinfer}, we discuss practical inference procedures.
+We present results from a simulation study in \autoref{smc}, and \autoref{sconclude} concludes.
+Proofs can be found in the supplemental appendix.